Sh-31/Mini-RAG/README.md

 # Mini-RAG

-This is a minimal implementation of the RAG model for question answering.
+This is a minimal implementation of the RAG model for question answering based of Eng.Abu Bakr Soliman [`Mini-RAG` tutorial](https://www.youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj)

 ## Requirements